Chart Color Schemes

 Banks's population is younger than the national pattern

-The median age in Banks is 35 years, matching the Australian Capital Territory's figure but slightly below Australia's 38 years.
+The median age in Banks is 35 years, matching the Australian Capital Territory figure but lower than Australia's median age of 38 years.
 Compared to the Australian Capital Territory, Banks has a higher proportion of residents aged 45-54 (14.2%) but fewer residents aged 25-34 (14.4%).
-Between the 2021 Census and the present day, the population share of those aged 65-74 has increased from 5.3% to 6.6%, while the proportion of those aged 5-14 has decreased from 15.0% to 13.7%.
-By 2041, population forecasts indicate significant demographic shifts in Banks.
-The 65-74 age group is projected to grow by 18%, adding 59 residents to reach a total of 390.
-This growth will be driven entirely by residents aged 65 and older.
-Conversely, the 55-64 and 0-4 age groups are expected to experience population declines.
+Between the 2021 Census and the present day, the population of Banks aged 65 to 74 has grown from 5.3% to 6.6%.
+Conversely, the proportion of residents aged 5 to 14 has decreased from 15.0% to 13.7%.
+By 2041, population forecasts indicate significant demographic changes in Banks.
+The 65 to 74 age group is projected to grow by 18%, adding 59 residents to reach a total of 390.
+This growth is driven entirely by demographic aging, as residents aged 65 and older represent all anticipated population growth.
+Meanwhile, the 55 to 64 and 0 to 4 age cohorts are expected to experience population declines.